How OpenAI Showed Silicon Valley’s Ugly-Side

 Flashback: What happened at OpenAI in November

-If you are one of the fortunate few who happened to be away hiking in Patagonia that weekend, here’s the quick summary:
+If you are one of the fortunate few who happened to be away hiking in Patagonia that weekend, here’s a quick summary:

 Ilya Sutskever, one of the big-brains behind OpenAI, sided with OpenAI board member Helen Toner on her concerns about Altman’s leadership, which were serious enough to convince the whole board - minus Greg Brockman - to push him out.